barryperez/vagrant-ubuntu-oracle-xe-jmeter/README.md

-# Oracle XE 11g on Ubuntu 12.04 using Vagrant
+# JMeter results analysis - Oracle XE 11g on Ubuntu 12.04 using Vagrant

 This project enables you to install Oracle 11g XE in a virtual machine running Ubuntu 12.04, using [Vagrant] and [Puppet].

+After installation of Oracle, an [external table] is created, to allow a JMeter result file to be dropped in for querying.

+This is significantly faster than processing massive result files using scripts.
+On my machine, to produce overall stats for a file containing ~100M rows took < 6 minutes.

 ## Acknowledgements

+The project [vagrant-ubuntu-oracle-xe] by Hilverd Reker was used as a starting point.

+Thanks to Hilverd.
+His acknowledgements have also been included in full below:

-This project was created based on the information in [Installing Oracle 11g R2 Express Edition on Ubuntu 64-bit] by Manish Raj, and the GitHub repository [vagrant-oracle-xe] by Stefan Glase.
+The project was created based on the information in [Installing Oracle 11g R2 Express Edition on Ubuntu 64-bit] by Manish Raj, and the GitHub repository [vagrant-oracle-xe] by Stefan Glase.
 The former explains how to install Oracle XE 11g on Ubuntu 12.04, without explicitly providing a Vagrant or provisioner configuration.
 The latter has the same